0xAX/linux-insides/Booting/linux-bootstrap-1.md

 }
 ```

-Now the BIOS starts; after initializing and checking the hardware, the BIOS needs to find a bootable device.
+Now the BIOS starts.
+After initializing and checking the hardware, the BIOS needs to find a bootable device.
 A boot order is stored in the BIOS configuration, controlling which devices the BIOS attempts to boot from.
 When attempting to boot from a hard drive, the BIOS tries to find a boot sector.
 On hard drives partitioned with an [MBR partition layout](https://en.wikipedia.org/wiki/Master_boot_record), the boot sector is stored in the first `446` bytes of the first sector, where each sector is `512` bytes.
 The final two bytes of the first sector are `0x55` and `0xaa`, which designates to the BIOS that this device is bootable.

 For example: